 I am a member of Harvard's Theory of Computation research group and also lead Harvard's Privacy Tools Project.
 My research areas include computational complexity, cryptography, randomness in computation, and data privacy.
-This fall I am teaching CS 229r: Spectral Graph Theory in Computer Science.
+This fall I taught CS 229r: Spectral Graph Theory in Computer Science.

 My 2012 monograph on Pseudorandomness is on my former website.